 The procedure, whether it’s augmenting the bridge, reducing the tip, reducing the bridge or improving function generally takes Dr. Mulholland approximately 90 minutes to perform.
 Patients need some post-operative care for the first few hours, until they can be picked up and go home.

-To schedule a consultation for your 3D imaging and rhinoplasty assessment by Dr. Mulholland, simply call 1-877-695-2835 and a SpaMedica client service representative will schedule your appointment.
+To schedule a consultation for your 3D Imaging and Rhinoplasty assessment at our clinic located in Toronto, ON by Dr. Mulholland, simply call 1-877-695-2835 and a SpaMedica client service representative will schedule your appointment.
 Alternatively, you may fill out the online appointment request form and a client service representative will get back to you within one business day to organise your Toronto Rhinoplasty consultation.